LucaCerina/morpheus_data_collector/README.md

 ### Dependencies
 See `requirements.txt` files in the folders.

+### Currently missing
+* Schematics with the wiring of the sensors
+* Test environment and examples

 ## Acknowledgments to project contributors
 Davide Bertolotti, Daniele de Vincenti, Andrea Damiani, and Rolando Brondolin during their time at NECSTLab, Politecnico di Milano